 The Surface Pro (2017) offers essentially the same display as the Surface Pro 4, meaning it’s a 12.3-inch PixelSense display with 2,736 × 1,824 resolution (267 PPI) panel in a 3:2 aspect ratio.
 More and more machines are adopting the 3:2 format, as it offers a display that’s a little taller, for fitting more of a document or web page on the screen at once.
 The aspect ratio does cause some letter-boxing when watching video, however.

 Microsoft uses excellent displays in its Surface line, and the Surface Pro is no exception.
-According to our colorimeter, our Surface Pro review unit’s display offered up some serious contrast at 1180:1, bested only by Microsoft’s own Surface Book 2.
+According to our colorimeter, our Surface Pro review unit’s display offered up some serious contrast that’s bested in our comparison group only by Microsoft’s own Surface Book 2.
 That promises excellent blacks for a non-OLED display.
-Color gamut support was average at 71-percent AdobeRGB, but much stronger at 96-percent sRGB.
-Colors were also fairly accurate with a Delta-E of 1.88 (1.00 or lower is considered excellent).
+Color gamut support was average, as was accuracy, making the tablet great for productivity but not the best for image editing pros.

 In addition, the display was incredibly bright at 427 nits, promising to help overcome the display’s general glossiness in bright environments.
 The only real area of weakness was its gamma, which at 2.6 (the ideal is 2.2), likely means some scenes will be brighter than they should.